Key takeaway

 In the era of ChatGPT, why do we care about finetuning models in the first place?

 The problem with closed models such as OpenAI’s ChatGPT and Google’s Bard is that they cannot be readily customized, which makes them less attractive for many use cases.
 However, fortunately, we have seen a large number of open-source LLMs emerging in recent months.
-(While ChatGPT and Bard have strong in-context learning capabilities, finetuned models outperform generalist models on specific tasks; recent research examples highlighting this include Goat and Gorilla.)
+(While ChatGPT and Bard have strong in-context learning capabilities, finetuned models outperform generalist models on specific tasks; recent research examples highlighting this include and .)

 Open Source LLMs and the Falcon Architecture